impresso/CLEF-HIPE-2020/README.md

 **Task 2 : Named Entity Linking (EL)**

-- **Subtask 2.1 - Entity coreference resolution**: given a set of mentions within and across documents, the objective is to cluster coreferent mentions and give them a cross-document identifier.
+- **Subtask 2.1 - Entity coreference resolution**: given a set of mentions, cluster them into coreferent sets and give them a unique identifier.

 - **Subtask 2.2 - Entity Linking**: this task includes the linking of named entity mentions to a unique referent in a knowledge base (KB) or to a NIL node if the mention does not have a referent in the KB.
 The chosen KB is [Wikidata](https://wikidata.org).